Member, NASAD Commission on Accreditation

 Professor Sullivan’s sculpture is centered on the body, located in the figurative image itself as well as through objects that construct a more haptic abstraction of bodily forms, spaces and experiences.
 Much of his recent work has been developed in digital form, using haptic modeling and CAD systems coupled to 3-D printing and prototyping as well as industrial fabrication.
 He has exhibited widely, including solo exhibitions at the Art Museum of South Texas, Corpus Christi; Meadows Museum of Art, Dallas; Amerika Haus, Berlin; Galerie Muhlenbusch, Düsseldorf; and the Museum Moderner Kunst, Passau.
 His work has appeared in over 50 group exhibitions and he has been appointed to numerous residencies.
 He is represented by Conduit Gallery, Dallas.

 Professor Sullivan has served NASAD as a visiting evaluator since 2006.
-He was elected to the Board of Directors in 2014.

 Professor Sullivan earned an Master of Fine Arts in Sculpture from California State University, Long Beach and a Bachelor of Arts in Philosophy at Yale University.